meshcloud/meshcloud-docs/docs/meshcloud.project.md

 The [deletion procedure](meshcloud.tenant.md#delete-a-meshtenant) of your meshProject depends on the variety of meshTenants.
 There 3 possible cases:

 1. a project contains exclusively tenants where we don't support automatic deletion (AWS, GCP, Azure, Kubernetes, OpenShift)
-2. a project contains exclusively OpenStack, Cloud Foundry and Marketplace meshTenants
+2. a project contains exclusively OpenStack, Cloud Foundry and OSB Services meshTenants
 3. a project contains a project containing a combination of 1. and 2.

 **1. Non-automatic deletion**: If the project contains tenants on which a partner or a platform operator will have to perform manual deletion actions.
 Your project is deleted, when all tenant deletions have been confirmed by the partner or platform operator.